2014 BDO World Darts Championship: Media coverage

-On 6 January 2013 it was announced the BBC had signed a three-year deal to show the Lakeside World Championships from 2014 to 2016, on 4 December 2013 it was announced the BBC will show the tournament exclusively in Britain which they did from 1978 to 2011.
-This means most matches (bar the first ladies match) will be shown live on BBC One, BBC Two, BBC Red Button, BBC Website and the BBC iPlayer.
+On 6 January 2013 it was announced the BBC had signed a three-year deal to show the World Championships from 2014 to 2016, on 4 December 2013 it was announced the BBC showed the tournament exclusively in Britain which they did from 1978 to 2011.
+This means most matches (bar the first ladies match) were shown live.

-It was also announced the coverage would still be presented by Colin Murray and Bobby George which it has been since 2010 despite Murray leaving Match of the Day 2 and BBC Radio 5 Live to move to Talksport.
-Rob Walker returned to the Lakeside as reporter and Darts Extra presenter which is a role he has held since 2010.
-Commentary is once again provided by Tony Green, Vassos Alexander and Jim Proudfoot, along with John Rawling for the first time.
-Green has commentated for the BBC for every year of the Lakeside from 1978 to 2010 and 2012–present missing the 2011 Championships due to illness, Alexander replaced Green in 2011 and continues in the role for 2014 and Proudfoot commentated on the 2013 championships replacing David Croft who moved to Sky to commentate on Formula One.
+It was also announced the coverage would be presented by Colin Murray and Bobby George which it has been since 2010 despite Murray leaving Match of the Day 2 and BBC Radio 5 Live to move to Talksport.
+Rob Walker returned as reporter and Darts Extra presenter which is a role he has held since 2010.
+Commentary was by Tony Green, Vassos Alexander and Jim Proudfoot, along with John Rawling for the first time.
+Green commentated for the BBC for every year of the tournament from 1978 to 2010 and 2012–present missing the 2011 Championships due to illness, Alexander replaced Green in 2011 and continues in the role for 2014 and Proudfoot commentated on the 2013 championships replacing David Croft who moved to Sky to commentate on Formula One.
 BDO players Scott Mitchell, Tony O'Shea, Deta Hedman and Trina Gulliver also contributed to the commentary.